RESEARCHERS PROGRAMME

 OBJECTIVE

-- Improving your research skills.
+- Improving research skills.

-- Enhancing your future employment prospects.
+- Enhancing future employment prospects.

-- Broadening your horizons.
+- Broadening researchers’ horizons.

-THE FRAMEWORK OF CIPF'S RESEARCHER DEVELOPMENT PROGRAMME
+THE FRAMEWORK OF CIPF'S RESEARCHER DEVELOPMENT PROGRAM

 - Knowledge and intellectual abilities.